aidielse/ITWS4200/lab4/README.txt

 This webapp pulls it's data from the Twitch API, parses it, and displays it accordingly on the main screen.

+The webapp updates the information that is on the screen every 5 seconds.

 The point of this web application is:

 	1. to show the top 5 most watched video games being streamed on twitch